Virtual Localization in equivariant Witt cohomology: Introduction

 \section{Introduction}

-The Bott residue theorem for a torus action on a variety $X$ over $\C$, as formulated by Edidin-Graham \cite{EGLoc}, gives an explicit formula for a class in the equivariant Chow groups of $X$, in terms of the restriction of the class to the fixed point locus, after inverting a suitable non-zero element in the equivariant Chow ring of a point.
-Graber and Pandharipande \cite{GP} have extended this to the case of a similar expression for the equivariant virtual fundamental class of $X$ associated to an equivariant perfect obstruction theory on $X$, in terms of the virtual fundamental class of the fixed point locus, with respect to a certain perfect obstruction theory induced by the one on $X$.
+The Bott residue theorem for a torus action on a variety $X$ over $\C$, as formulated by Edidin-Graham \cite{EGLoc}, gives an explicit formula for a class in the equivariant Chow groups of $X$ in terms of the restriction of the class to the fixed point locus, after inverting a suitable product of equivariant Euler classes of line bundles in the equivariant Chow ring of a point.
+Graber and Pandharipande \cite{GP} have extended this to the case of a similar expression for the equivariant virtual fundamental class of $X$ associated to an equivariant perfect obstruction theory on $X$, in terms of the virtual fundamental class of the fixed point locus with respect to a certain perfect obstruction theory induced by the one on $X$.

-We let $G=\SL_2^n$ or the normalizer $N$ of the diagonal torus $T_1$ in $\SL_2$ and consider a quasi-projective $k$-scheme $Z$ with an action of $G$.
-We assume the action is linearized, in that $Z$ admits a closed $G$-equivariant embedding in a smooth quasi-projective $k$-scheme $M$.
-In \cite{LevineAtiyahBott} we consider the $G$-equivariant Witt-sheaf Borel-Moore homology (with twists by a $G$-linearized invertible sheaf $\sL$) $H^\BM_{G*}(Z, \sW(\sL))$, and proved an analog of the Atiyah-Bott localization theorem in this setting.
-Note that the case of $G$ a torus is uninteresting for Witt-sheaf cohomology, as the Euler class one needs to invert to achieve the localization isomorphism is zero.
-We also proved a corresponding Bott residue formula for computing equivariant classes from their restriction to a suitable fixed point locus.
+For applications to ``quadratically enhanced" theories, such as the Chow-Witt groups or cohomology of the sheaf of Witt groups, torus localization is not useful, as inverting the Euler class of line bundles for such theories kills all the quadratic information.
+Instead, we take $G=\SL_2^n$ or the normalizer $N$ of the diagonal torus $T_1$ in $\SL_2$.
+We developed in \cite{LevineAtiyahBott} versions of Atiyah-Bott localization and a Bott residue formula for schemes with an action by these groups.
+Here the Euler class of equivariant line bundles gets replaced by the Euler classes of the rank two bundles induced by representations $G\to \GL_2$; localization with respect to these classes preserves at least some of the quadratic information.

 The main goal of this paper is to extend the virtual localization theorem of Graber-Pandharipande to this setting.
-We consider a $G$-linearized perfect obstruction theory $\phi_\bullet:E_\bullet\to L_{X/B}$ on some $B$-scheme $X$ with $G$-action (with some additional assumptions which are omitted here), and to this associate a virtual fundamental class $[X,\phi_\bullet]^\vir_{\sE, G}$ in a $G$-equivariant Borel-Moore homology $\sE^\BM_G(X/BG, E_\bullet)$.
-The equivariant Borel-Moore homology is defined as a limit, using the algebraic Borel construction of Totaro, Edidin-Graham and Morel-Voevodsky, and the virtual fundamental class is defined at each finite stage of the limit by a modification, following Graber-Pandharipande, of the method we used in \cite{LevineVirt} in the non-equivariant case.
+We consider a $G$-linearized perfect obstruction theory $\phi_\bullet\:E_\bullet\to L_{X/B}$ on some $B$-scheme $X$ with $G$-action, and to this associate a virtual fundamental class $[X,\phi_\bullet]^\vir_{\sE, G}$ in the $G$-equivariant Borel-Moore homology $\sE^\BM_G(X/BG, E_\bullet)$.
+The equivariant Borel-Moore homology is defined as a limit, using the algebraic Borel construction of Totaro, Edidin-Graham and Morel-Voevodsky, and the virtual fundamental class is the one defined in \cite{LevineVirt} at each finite stage of the limit.